How to Set Boundaries in Addiction Recovery

 - Alterable if necessary

-Do not attempt to set boundaries without first sharing your choices with someone you trust, who has experience with family addiction.
-And this must be someone who is available to you before and after you have set your boundaries.
+Do not attempt to set boundaries without first sharing your choices with someone you trust who has experience with family addiction.
+And this must be available to you before and after you have set your boundaries.
 Only initiate the boundary discussion when you believe your loved one is not substance effected at the time.
-Initiate the discussion only when you believe you can remain calm and direct.
+Initiate the conversation only when you believe you can remain calm and direct.
 Boundaries must not be shared when you are angry or in crisis.
 Never argue with your loved one about your boundary.
-And cease arguing about addictive behaviors all together.
+And cease arguing about addictive behaviors altogether.

-Once you have set boundaries that relate to safety then move on to areas that are disturbing, hurtful, problematic or frustrating between you and your loved one.
-For many family members, these topics revolve around money, mealtimes, family activities, childcare and substance use in the family home.
+Once you have set boundaries related to safety, move on to disturbing, hurtful, problematic, or frustrating areas between you and your loved one.
+For many family members, these topics revolve around money, mealtimes, family activities, childcare, and substance use in the family home.

-You might say, I’ve been thinking about our continuing conflicts and I’ve decided that I need to make some changes.
+You might say, I’ve been thinking about our continuing conflicts, and I’ve decided to make some changes.
 I want you to know what I’m going to do.
 Following a similar statement, you can discuss your boundaries.
 Write notes to help keep your focus.

 This is likely to be a difficult conversation to initiate.
-Because most family members are anxious about entering this type of discussion.
-So it’s a good idea to practice or share ideas with a support person beforehand.
-Most, if not all boundaries will be tested by loved ones with addictive disease.
-Remember, setting boundaries doesn’t mean the behavior of the other person will immediately change.
-It means you said what you would do in a given situation and you are prepared to follow through.
+Because most family members are anxious about entering this type of discussion, it’s a good idea to practice or share ideas with a support person beforehand.
+Most, if not all, boundaries will be tested by loved ones with addictive conditions.
+Remember, setting boundaries doesn’t mean the other person’s behavior will immediately change.
+It means you said what you would do in a given situation and are prepared to follow through.
 Keeping close and regular contact with a therapist or other support system is key to boundary-setting and follow-through.

-At Sanford, our Family Program offers a 4-session series to educate family members on substance use disorders.
-It is free to the families of our clients at every level of treatment.
+At Sanford Behavioral Health, our family program offers a four-session series to educate family members on substance use disorders.
+It is free to our patients’ families at every level of treatment.
 The program also helps prepare them for the behavioral changes they need to initiate while their loved one is in treatment and beyond.
-And in 2020, we are implementing a weekly family member support group to encourage and assist family members to continue their change process.
-We will also continue to address subjects such as healthy boundaries in their relationships.
+Setting boundaries and establishing healthy relationships are cornerstones of the program.